xiaolai/regular-investing-in-box/docs/en/README.md

 It's easy to despair when looking at research done by psychologists around the world over the years.
 They have repeatedly shown us one result: humans are completely unreliable, and we make absolutely terrible decisions.

 [Daniel Kahneman](https://en.wikipedia.org/wiki/Daniel_Kahneman), who won the Nobel Prize in Economics in 2002, and his research partner, [Amos Tversky](https://en.wikipedia.org/wiki/Amos_Tversky), discovered many years ago that people have an extreme aversion to loss.
-We've already mentioned several times that the pain of losing a dollar greatly exceeds the pleasure of gaining a dollar, and actually even the way that we describe something can lead to different choices.
+We've already mentioned several times that the pain of losing a dollar greatly exceeds the pleasure of gaining a dollar.
+Actually, even the way that we describe something can lead to different choices.

 For instance, [a paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2631940/) by Benedetto De Martino and his collaborators describes an experiment in which participants were told that they had received an amount of money, such as fifty British pounds.
 They were told that they would not necessarily be able to keep all of the money, but would instead have to choose between a "sure" option, in which they would keep a portion of the money, and a "gamble" option, in which they would either keep all of the money of lose all of the money.
 The expected outcomes of both options were the same, meaning that the average results of the "gamble", if repeated over time, would be the same as the "sure" option.
 For each round of the experiment, subjects were split into two groups, with the only difference being that the "sure" option was framed in different ways:

 > * Gain frame: you can keep 20 out of the 50 pounds.
 > * Loss frame: you will lose 30 out of the 50 pounds.

-Obviously, the results of these two frames are the same, because no matter what the subject ends up with 20 pounds.
-But since the second choice described a loss, the tests subjects' loss aversion was activated.
+Obviously, the results of these two frames are the same, because the subject ends up with 20 pounds no matter what.
+But since the second frame described a loss, the tests subjects' loss aversion was activated.
 The key is what happened next: the activation of their loss aversion influenced their subsequent decisions.

 ![Figure29](../images/Figure29.png)

-While only 42.9% of the subjects who had been presented with the Gain frame chose to gamble, 61.6% of the subjects who had been presented with the Loss frame made the same choice.
+While only 42.9% of the subjects who had been presented with the Gain frame chose to gamble, 61.6% of the subjects who had been presented with the Loss frame decided to gamble.
 Remember, the amount that participants would keep with the "sure" option was the same for both frames -- the only difference was the way the option was described.
 Furthermore, this effect was present in all of the test subjects, albeit to various degrees.

 It turns out that people take many risks because they are afraid!
-Or, to put it another way, it turns out that the reason that many people take risks is not that they are brave!
+Or, to put it another way, it turns out that the reason many people take risks is not that they are brave!
 And furthermore, the thing that they are afraid of doesn't exist...

 But we're not done yet...